lesson 9 - names

 technically, my name should be Te to preserve syllable count, but i wanted to preserve the s in my name, so i broke a rule and made it Tesa instead!

-here, the ng cluster was simplified to n, and the syllable count was prioritized, meaning the ending sh was removed.
+here, the ng cluster is simplified to n, and the final sh was dropped to prioritize syllable count

-the sv cluster gets simplified to just w, and the sk cluster gets simplified to s!
+derived from swedish svenska, the sv cluster is simplified to just w, and the sk cluster gets simplified to s!

 exercises